HouraiTeahouse/HouraiOptions.UI/README.md

 // To create a custom control create a class that derives from AbstractOptionViewAttribute public class CustomControl : AbstractOptionViewAttribute {

   // Implement the abstract method BuildUI.
-This constructs an individual
+This constructs the view for an individual option.
   // Called only once to build the UI.
   // Params:
   //  optionInfo: The metadata of the option
-  //  element: The instantiated
+  //  element: The UI element created for the option.
+An instantiated copy of the associated prefab.
+  //
+  // Note: Throwing an exception during this will break the building process.
-  public override void BuildUI(OptionInfo optionInfo, GameObject element) {
+  //       The approiate way to handle failure is to destroy the element, and log the error. public override void BuildUI(OptionInfo optionInfo, GameObject element) {
     // Do something...
   }